Best No-Exam Life Insurance Companies in 2026

 Fabric

-- Quick Snapshot: Term life insurance available online, with many applicants qualifying for no-exam coverage.
+- Quick snapshot: Term life insurance available online, with many applicants qualifying for no-exam coverage.
 Policies are issued by Western & Southern Life Assurance Company.

 - Stand-out features: Fast, 10-minute digital application; policies can be managed through a mobile app; includes family finance tools.